tagtag

 Settlement for a railroad worker who lost hearing due to exposure to noise at the LIRR Hillside Facility violating OSHA standards.

 We have over three decades of experience handling FELA and FRSA matters in New York.
-We are active members of the Academy of Rail Labor Attorneys and routinely handle all types of cases for injured railroad workers.
+We are active Academy of Rail Labor Attorneys members and routinely handle all types of cases for injured railroad workers.
 Our commitment to each and every client is to aggressively pursue the maximum case value allowed by the FELA and FRSA laws.

 • Amtrak (National Rail Passenger Corp. or NRPC)